DeepPavlovAdmin/scai17/index.md

   *  Surfacing search results in form of a dialogue (how to present information that search gives us in a form of a dialogue?
 Which model to use for dialogue-state tracking?)
   * Evaluation of search-oriented conversational AI: despite early attempts at computing dialogue system's quality in a scalable way
-  * From conversational AI to personal assistants (how to maintain a stable and consistent assistant behaviour)
+  * From conversational AI to personal assistants (how to maintain a stable and consistent assistant behavior)
   *  The role of personalization for conversational AI and for its evaluation (users are different, can we personalize their experience?)
   * Deep Learning for conversational AI
   *  (Deep) Reinforcement Learning for conversational AI